OWASP/owasp-mastg/Document/0x06c-Reverse-Engineering-and-Tampering.md

 An introduction to binary analysis using binary analysis frameworks has already been discussed in the "[Dynamic Analysis](0x05c-reverse-engineering-and-tampering#dynamic-analysis "Dynamic analysis")" section for Android.
 We recommend you to revisit this section and refresh the concepts on this subject.

-For Android, we used Angr's symbolic execution engine to solve the challenge.
+For Android, we used Angr's symbolic execution engine to solve a challenge.
 In this section, we will revisit the Angr binary analysis framework to analyze the [UnCrackable Level 1 crackme app](https://github.com/OWASP/owasp-mstg/blob/master/Crackmes/iOS/Level_01/UnCrackable_Level1.ipa "UnCrackable Level 1 iOS App") but instead of symbolic execution we will use its concrete execution (or dynamic execution) features.

 #### Angr